FarhangAmaji/versatileAnn/README.md

 - kkk there is no difference between **bold** and `highlights`, so there is no logic going on

-- kkk GPU Memory Efficient Tensor Conversion should be benchmarked
+- kkk GPU Memory Efficient Tensor Conversion should be benchmarked(wait wait does benchmark may any sense, it just need to be tested)

 - kkk complete machine learning section features